ellje-23/Image-Drawer/README.md

 At the end, it then allows users to create their own drawing through reading input from mouse clicks.

 It requires _cs1graphics.py_ and _simplegraphics.py_ to run which were provided by Dr. Welsh.

+### To Run:
+1. Download the project
+2. Open the project on IDLE
+3. Run the file